A Helpful ADHD Tip- Freezer Cooking: Easy Peasy Methods for ADHD Adults

 I know that (as much as you love me, I’m sure) you don’t want to read 4-5 pages of me giving make-ahead meal tips in an overly chipper and sickeningly informative way… So I’ve rewritten the information to better suit my audience.
 You’re welcome.

-I will note, however, that the photos are from that original post.
+I will note, however, that some of the photos are from that original post.
 Give me a break!

 The original title of the post was: